-As a Care Manager, it is not uncommon to get calls from our caregivers stating that their client “turned angry” or “aggressive” in an instant.
+As a Care Manager, it is not uncommon to get calls from our caregivers stating that their client with dementia “turned angry” or “aggressive” in an instant.
 He or she threw a tantrum or they “lost it”.
 These tantrums can be vocal and or physical – they can involve shouting, becoming upset, throwing things, physically pushing you away, or even causing bodily harm to themselves.

 These meltdown behaviors have a name: Catastrophic Reactions.
 These reactions are an emotional outburst of fear, stress, or other suddenly overwhelming emotions.
 It is not uncommon behavior for moderate-stage dementia.

-How to Deal with Catastrophic Reactions
+How to Deal with Catastrophic Reactions in Dementia Patients

 If it happens to you, do not panic.
 Instead, retreat for a few moments and allow the patient to calm down – it is difficult for your patient to process messages (even if they are calm) when he or she is emotionally “hot”.
 Stay calm yourself.
 Sometimes, this is a very difficult move to make but staying calm means staying in control.